openid/federation-wallet/openid-federation-wallet-1_0.md

 this document are to be interpreted as described in BCP 14 [@!RFC2119] [@!RFC8174] when, and only when, they appear in all capitals, as shown here.

-## Warning

-This document is not an OpenID Foundation International Standard.
-It is distributed for review and comment.
-It is subject to change without notice and may not be referred to as an International Standard.

 # Scope

 This specification is a profile of [@!OpenID.Federation] for wallet ecosystems.